-Quite a few people would agree that many of these so-called “crimes” are victimless to say the least.
+Quite a few people would agree that many of these so-called “crimes” are victimless, to say the least.
 A digital currency without borders would enable consenting adults to gamble if they choose to do so from the privacy of their own home.
-Bitcoin can help online betting services like DraftKings reduce their dependency third party processors.
+Bitcoin can help online betting services like DraftKings reduce their dependency for third party processors.
 With its lower fees, instant settlement and true peer-to-peer nature, cryptocurrency could be the perfect solution for the billion-dollar betting industry worldwide.

 Do you think gambling and Bitcoin are a great match?
-Let us know in the comments below!
+Let us know in the comments below.

 Images courtesy of Shutterstock, and Pixbay